 Long-tail keywords can also be highly beneficial for pay-per-click (PPC) because they usually come with lower cost per click (CPC).
 By using the right long-tail keywords in your ad campaigns, you can get top rankings in search engines and clicks from valuable leads without having to break the bank!

 Need help with your law firm’s keyword strategy?
 Our legal marketing experts at Scorpion can help.
 We use the most up-to-date SEO and SEM strategies to get our clients more online exposure, more qualified leads, and more cases.
-Call Scorpion today!
+Contact Scorpion today!

 Download our free guide, Online Marketing 101 for Lawyers, to learn more about how to get cases from the Internet.